The Theorem of Iterates for elliptic and non-elliptic Operators: Introduction

-for all $(x,\xi)\in\COT$.
-The main result on the Gevrey vectors of principal type operators is the following theorem of Baouendi and M\'{e}tivier: \begin{Thm}[{\cite[Theorem 1.3]{MR654409}}] Let $P$ be a hypoelliptic operator of principal type with analytic coefficients in $U\subseteq\R^n$.
-Then for each $V\Subset U$ there is some $\delta>0$ such that for all $s\geq 1$ we have that every $s$-Gevrey vector $u$ of $P$ in $U$ is an $s^\prime$-Gevrey function in $V$ where
+The simplest class of non-elliptic operators with variable coefficients are the operators of principal type.
+The main result on Gevrey vectors of principal type operators is the following result of Baouendi and M\'{e}tivier \cite[Theorem 1.3]{MR654409}: If $P$ is a hypoelliptic operator of principal type with analytic coefficients in $U\subseteq\R^n$ then for each $V\Subset U$ there is some $\delta>0$ such that for all $s\geq 1$ we have that every $s$-Gevrey vector $u$ of $P$ in $U$ is an $s^\prime$-Gevrey function in $V$ where $s^\prime=(ds-\delta)/(d-\delta).$